letqin/pi-house/README.md

 # pi-house

 Raspberry Pi greenhouse with climate monitoring and controls. pi-house is an indoor greenhouse with the intention of bringing a reliable, relatively self sustaining personal garden.
+There will, in the future, be an outdoor version as well.

 # What Does It Keep Track Of?